 Favorite quote from the author:

-Throughout your life, chances are you’ll meet amazing people with pure intentions.
-But you will also meet self-absorbed ones, which seek their best interests at heart.
+Throughout your life, you’ll meet amazing people with pure intentions.
+But you will also meet self-absorbed ones who only have their own interests in mind.
 Everybody loves the first category and loathes the other.
-For this reason, and for moral purposes, we are all trying to seem nice to everyone and do no harm, right?

-Well, that’s the way it should be!
-However, some men tend to overdeliver when it comes to being nice by inhibiting their personality to avoid conflict.
-When being good to people implies harming yourself, it becomes an issue.
+And while most of us make an effort to get along with everyone, some people, often men in particular, tend to try too hard to be nice.
+They inhibit their personality to avoid conflict.
+When being good to people becomes harmful to yourself, it becomes an issue.
 While kindness is a positive characteristic, seeking validation from others is a toxic trait that should be eliminated at all costs.

-The techniques explained in No More Mr. Nice Guy can teach you how to stop overpleasing people, build a stronger character, and avoid having others take advantage of you.
+The techniques explained in No More Mr. Nice Guy by Robert A. Glover can teach you how to stop overpleasing people, build a stronger character, and avoid having others take advantage of you.
 Now, this doesn’t mean that the book will have you become a cold-hearted individual with no intention of doing good.
 But it will definitely reshape your idea of what being nice to people consists of.

-Here are my three favourite lessons from the book:
+Here are my 3 favorite lessons from the book:

 - When something bothers you, speak up, and don’t agree just to stop the conflict.